Multiple Sclerosis Society of Canada

 I already have a will.
 Can I still make a charitable bequest?

-If you already have a will, it’s simple to include a bequest to the MS Society with the use of a codicil.
+If you already have a will, it’s simple to include a bequest to MS Canada with the use of a codicil.
 Your estate planner can use this small piece of legal text to add a gift to an existing will.

 Sample codicil language:

-“I direct my Estate Trustee to pay the Multiple Sclerosis Society of Canada the sum of $____________ (or _____% of my estate) to be used for such purposes of the MS Society as its Board of Directors may from time to time determine.”
+“I direct my Estate Trustee to pay MS Canada the sum of $____________ (or _____% of my estate) to be used for such purposes of MS Canada as its Board of Directors may from time to time determine.”

-Have you remembered the MS Society in your will?
+Have you added MS Canada in your will?

-If you’ve included a gift to the MS Society in your estate plans, first and foremost, we’d like to say thank you.
+If you’ve added a gift to MS Canada in your estate plans, first and foremost, we’d like to say thank you.
 Your donation is absolutely vital to creating the future Canadians deserve – a world free of MS!

-If you’re comfortable with sharing, we’d love to thank you for your extraordinary generosity, welcome you as a new member of the Evelyn Opal Society and discuss how you’d like the MS Society to continue your legacy of care.
+If you’re comfortable with sharing, we’d love to thank you for your extraordinary generosity, welcome you as a new member of the Evelyn Opal Society and discuss how you’d like MS Canada to continue your legacy of care.

 To let us know about your plans to support MS in the years to come, please complete and submit this Statement of Intent form.